-CFHT, Instruments, Spectroscopy, ESPaDOnS
+CFHT, Instruments, QSO, ESPaDOnS

 Queued Service Observing with